TR94/kit-rate-pp5-backend/README.md

 # Features to add in the future
-The Notifications functionality has been created in the backend but hasn’t been tested in the front end as its part of the future work to be completed.
+* The Notifications functionality has been created in the backend but hasn’t been tested in the front end as its part of the future work to be completed.
 As the notification functionality is developed in the front end there may be changes required to the back-end to achieve the desired behaviour.

-# Code standards and Practices
+* For first release there is no control on users adding products and therefore duplicates are inevitable.
+The site needs an admin approval control for new products being added which can have a number of checks to ensure it is suitable for publishing.

 # Technologies Used